Home

 Selling privately

 Never sell privately if you have work in galleries.
-Galleries will cut you off.
+Galleries don’t like it.
 Either go with the galleries or on your own.
 Can't have it both ways.

 Donating paintings